 Swiss Water is the primary operating entity and its business has not changed substantially over the years.
-Swiss Water's primary business segment is the chemical free decaffeination of green coffee utilizing the Swiss Water® Process, which is exclusively owned by Swiss Water.
-As described below, Swiss Water decaffeinates coffee owned by customers under toll arrangements (its "toll" business) and also buys its own premium quality Arabica coffee, which it decaffeinates and sells to the specialty coffee trade (its "non-toll" or "regular" business).
+Swiss Water's primary business segment is the chemical free decaffeination of green coffee utilizing its proprietary Swiss Water® Process.
+As described below, Swiss Water decaffeinates coffee owned by customers under toll arrangements (its "toll" business) and also buys its own premium quality Arabica coffee beans, which it decaffeinates and sells to the specialty coffee trade (its "non-toll" or "regular" business).

 Seaforth began its activities in February 2012 and it provides green coffee handling and storage services to coffee importers and coffee roasting companies who receive or store green coffee in the Metro Vancouver area.
 Swiss Water is Seaforth's largest customer.
-Seaforth employs 25 people and operates out of one leased warehouse in Delta, BC.
+Seaforth employs 23 people and operates out of one leased warehouse in the city of Delta, British Columbia, Canada.
 As at the date of this report, Seaforth's operations were not material to Swiss Water's overall performance or operations, as such, the following section, "Narrative Description of the Business", focuses on Swiss Water's business.